UDOOboard/Gear-Docs/docs/03_Hardware_References/05_Storage_Options.md

 The connector used for the M.2 SSD slot is *CN17*, which is a standard *75 pin M.2 Key M* connector, located at the bottom of the board.

-On the UDOO BOLT board there is also a Threaded Spacer which allows the placement of M.2 Socket 3 Key M PCI-e SSD modules in `2280` size.
+On the UDOO BOLT GEAR board there is also a Threaded Spacer which allows the placement of M.2 Socket 3 Key M PCI-e SSD modules in `2280` size.

 <span class="label label-info">Info</span> In this thread of the UDOO Forum you can find an *unofficial* but useful discussion about others compatible NVMe memories: [NVME M.2 SSD Compatibility List](https://www.udoo.org/forum/threads/nvme-m-2-ssd-compatibility-list.27252/)